Giselle Ballet: A Heartbreaking Story that Never Grows Old

 When Was Giselle Written and Who Composed the Music?

 The ballet was written a little before its first performance in 1841 in Paris, so it is already almost 280 years old.
 It starred the ballerina Carlotta Grisi in the title role of Giselle.
 The French ballet was titled: Giselle, ou les Willis.
 Adèle Dumilâtre danced the role of Myrtha (in real life, she later married a count).
 The role of Albrecht, the nobleman who misleads Giselle, was danced by Lucien Petipa.
 Lucien was the brother of the famous ballet master Marius Petipa.

 The composer for the Giselle ballet score was Adolphe Adam.
 He wrote 39 operas and a number of ballets, but people today remember him for Giselle and for his Christmas carol O Holy Night.

 The libretto (story) was came from Théophile Gautier and Jules-Henri Vernoy de Saint-Georges.
-As I explain in Coronet of Straw, they were inspired in turn by the work of German Romantic era poet and writer Heinrich Heine.
+They were inspired in turn by the work of German Romantic era poet and writer Heinrich Heine.
 The idea that Giselle would die from too much dancing was taken from a poem by Victor Hugo.